princefishthrower/recipes/apple-pie.md

 1/8 t cloves
 3T melted butter

+Combine all ingredients and put into pie tin
 Bake 10 minutes at 425 F (218 C)
 Then 35-40 minutes at 350 F (176 C)